 A remote desktop client allows you to keep custody of your own data, but you are limited to what is stored on a single desktop computer.
 A remote desktop connection isn’t optimized to serve data, either, so it can be very slow.

-The most popular recommendation for connecting to an existing NAS is very risky.
+The most popular recommended method to connect to NAS drives is very risky.
 It’s relatively simple to enable FTP or WebDAV on your NAS device, enable a TCP/IP connection, and get a dynamically assigned IP address from a DNS service.
 There are minor concerns—the cost of the DNS, and potential complications with maintaining permissions for different User accounts on your NAS.
 But the bigger issue is that this method is extremely insecure.
 By opening a discoverable TCP/IP connection, you expose all the data on your NAS to the public web.
 For any business use—and for most personal uses, too—that’s an unacceptable risk.

 The second option is to set up a VPN, or virtual private network.
 A VPN is highly performant and highly secure, taking that risk out of the equation without compromising functionality.
 But VPNs can be very complicated to set up.